- Irritable Bowel Syndrome

 We review your progress.
 This can be weekly or bimonthly.
 You can also email us 24hrs/7

 Some clients request a menu plan.
-This can be provided but we rather work with you to give you the tools to create simple, nutritious and delicious meals that you can enjoy daily and anchor healthy habits that last.
+This can be provided but experience has shown this is not sustainable.
+We can give you the tools to create simple, nutritious and delicious meals that you can enjoy daily and anchor healthy habits that last for you and your family.

 Heart health: high cholesterol or other blood lipids and high blood pressure.

-As a nation we are exposed to an abundance of high calorie foods which can be very high in fats (especially the bad type of it) and carbohydrates.
-Eating the wrong diet can lead to health problems namely cardiovascular diseases.
+As a nation we are exposed to an abundance of high calorie processed foods which can be very high in bad fats and sugars.
+These have contributed to an increase in weight and subsequent health problems.

-Simple changes can make a massive difference in terms of rectifying blood lipids abnormalities and avoiding big problems like heart attacks and stokes.
+Simple changes can make a massive difference in terms of rectifying blood lipids abnormalities such as high cholesterol and triglycerides and thus avoiding big problems like heart attacks and stokes.

 Inflammatory bowel disease